-Surprisingly, although several generalizations of the Ramanujan sum have been considered in the literature, none of them are based on the above combinatorial interpretation.
 In this paper, we present a combinatorial-based generalization of the Ramanujan sum using polynomial remaindering.
-Our approach centers on the base set $\mathcal{A}_{s}$ for various values of $s$ within the range $1 \leq s \leq k$.
+Our approach focuses on $\mathcal{A}_{s}$ for various values of $s$ within the range $1 \leq s \leq k$.
 We denote this generalization as $\sigma^{(b)}_{k}(t;s)$, introducing two additional parameters: $s$ and $b$.
 A notable feature of our generalization is its linear recurrence property with respect to both $t$ and $s$.

 The generalization \(\sigma^{(b)}_{k}(t;s)\) essentially consists of two types of finite trigonometric sums: one is a direct sum, while the other is subject to a coprime condition (similar to the one given in \cite{bruce} and the references therein).
 For \(1 \leq s \leq k\),